Want to know to save an indoor plant from dying? Just stop doing these 15 things that kill your houseplants!

-Baking Soda recipe to clean houseplant leaves– Mix a pinch of baking soda in one-liter water.
+Baking Soda recipe for cleaning houseplant leaves– Mix a pinch of baking soda in one-liter water.
 Use this solution to wipe your plants.
-Baking soda has many other essential uses in the garden, check them out here.
+Baking soda has many other essential uses in the garden; check them out here.

 12. Improper Winter Care and Cold Drafts

 Winter care for houseplants is a must.
 The drop in room temperature below 50-55 F (10-13 C) can damage or kill them.
 Ensure that your plants are not exposed to cold drafts and leaves are not touching the cold windows.
 Chilled wind can freeze your warmth-loving indoor plants.
 Hot or cold air vents are detrimental too.